telamon/create-pure/README.md

 ## Motivation

-A Git repository is an inter dimensional holy ground, period.
+A Git repository is an interdimensional holy ground, period.

 It is a shared resource between you and countless other individuals present and future - each with their own configurations, workflows, tooling, integrations and platforms.